Home Loan Modification Lawyer in Central Texas

 What Effect Could a Home Loan Modification Have on My Credit?

 A home loan modification can impact your credit, but the impact may be small.
 If you are behind on your home mortgage payments, chances are that your mortgage company is reporting negatively on your credit report.
 However, when Erin obtains a home loan modification for you, the mortgage is then reported as current, on those modified terms.
 This will help restore your credit, at least as to your home loan.

-Talk to a Waco, Killeen and Central Texas Home Loan Modification Lawyer Now
+Talk to a Central Texas Home Loan Modification Lawyer Now

-Erin and her legal team offer a 100% virtual and touch-free process to all their clients.
-That process includes virtual consultations, electronic document gathering, electronic signatures and telephone court appearances.
+Erin and her paralegals offer a 100% virtual and touch-free process to all their clients.
+That process includes virtual consultations, electronic document gathering, electronic signatures, and telephone court appearances.
 If you are considering a home loan modification, Erin can help.